 Stop 7 – Young Henry’s

 If you have not already stopped for a break or have an interest in craft beer a stop at Young Henry’s is highly recommended.
-The Brewery is in a warehouse and easy to miss.
-Try the Newtowner or the Cloudy Cider if that is more your style.
+The Brewery is in a warehouse and easy to miss but worth taking the time to find!
+Try the Newtowner or the Cloudy Cider if you are not into beer.

 OK so tear yourself from your bar stool and get back out on the street (or not, I mean it’s your holiday so feel free to ignore me and keep drinking till they close!)